- 23 Jun 2020

 - Gayle Gorman, Education Scotland

-- Dona Milne, Director of Public Health, Fife
+- Dona Milne, Director of Public Health, Lothian

 - Professor Ian Rivers, University of Strathclyde